April 15, 2016 in Slideshow

-With funding from the Lancashire Environment Fund and support from local volunteers, Green Close are delighted to have been involved in a local community project in the lower half of the historic churchyard of Lancaster Priory Church.
+With funding from the Lancashire Environment Fund and support from local volunteers, Green Close have been involved in a local community project in the lower half of the historic churchyard of Lancaster Priory Church.

 The ancient churchyard walls are being restored after years of vandalism and existing memorials have been cleaned, tree removal has opened up the space with over 22,000 bulbs having been planted, transforming the area into an accessible, contemplative space for the community.